-- Very effective as a first stage procedure for high BMI patients (BMI>55 kg/m2).
+- It can be effective as a first stage procedure for high BMI patients (BMI>55 kg/m2).

-- Limited results appear promising as a single stage procedure for low BMI patients (BMI 30-50 kg/m2).
+- Results may appear as a single stage procedure for low BMI patients (BMI 30-50 kg/m2).
 The limited 2 year and 6 year weight loss data available to date is superior to current Banding and comparable to Gastric Bypass weight loss data (see Lee, Jossart, Cirangle Surgical Endoscopy 2007).

-- Appealing option for people with existing anemia, Crohn’s disease and numerous other conditions that make them too high risk for intestinal bypass procedures.
+- Can be appealing option for people with existing anemia, Crohn’s disease and numerous other conditions that make them too high risk for intestinal bypass procedures.

 - Can be done laparoscopically.

-- Appealing option for patients concerned about having a foreign body implanted (banding device), or are worried about frequent adjustments.
+- It can be an appealing option for patients concerned about having a foreign body implanted (banding device), or are worried about frequent adjustments.

-- Unlike the gastric bypass where the uses of anti-inflammatory medications are associated with a very high incidence of ulcers, the sleeve gastrectomy does not seem to have the same issues.
-Also, gastric banding patients are at higher risks for complications from NSAID use.
+- Unlike the gastric bypass where the uses of anti-inflammatory medications are associated with a higher incidence of ulcers, the sleeve gastrectomy does not seem to have the same issues.
+Also, gastric banding patients may be at higher risks for complications from NSAID use.

 What are the disadvantages of the sleeve gastrectomy?